Extending Partial Representations of Proper and Unit Interval Graphs: Notation, Preliminaries and Structure

 As usual, we reserve $n$ for the number of vertices and $m$ for the number of edges of the graph $G$.
 We denote the set of vertices by $V(G)$ and the set of edges by $E(G)$.
-For a vertex $v$, we let $N(v)=\{x, vx\in E(G)\}$ denote the open neighborhood of $v$, and $N[v] = N(v)\cup\{v\}$ its closed neighborhood.

-In an interval representation $\calR=\{R_v : v\in V\}$ we denote the left and right endpoint of the interval $R_v$ by $\ell_v$ and $r_v$, respectively.
-For numbered vertices $v_1,\dots,v_n$, we denote these endpoints by~$\ell_i$ and $r_i$.
-Note several intervals may share an endpoint in a representation.
+For a vertex $v$, we denote the closed neighborhood of $v$ by $N[v]=\{x:\, vx\in E(G)\} \cup \{v\}$.
+We also reserve $r$ for the size of the input describing either bound constraints (for the \brep\ problem) or positions of pre-drawn intervals (for $\ext(\uint)$).
+This value $r$ is for the entire graph $G$, and we use it even when we deal with a single component of $G$.
+We reserve $c$ for the number of components of $G$ (maximal connected subgraphs of $G$).

 \heading{(Un)located Components.} Unlike the recognition problem, \ext\ cannot generally be solved independently for connected components.
 A connected component $C$ of~$G$ is \emph{located} if it contains at least one pre-drawn interval and \emph{unlocated} if it contains no pre-drawn interval.